 Our new campus has a large, free parking lot that does not require parking stickers or registration.

-Depending on your program, advisors will be assigned in mid-summer by your academic Program Director.
+Depending on your program, advisors will be assigned by your academic Program Director.
 You will receive your advisor's name and contact information via your William James College email address.

-For Organizational and Leadership Psychology program students, you will be assigned an advisor in mid-August by the program director.
+For Organizational and Leadership Psychology program students, you will be assigned an advisor by the program director.
 You will receive your advisor's name and contact information via your William James College email address.

 For any questions, please contact your program director.